francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 [Cloud Init](https://cloudinit.readthedocs.io/en/latest/index.html) is a standardized approach to configuring cloud compute instances.
 On first boot, the configuration can set up user accounts, apply networking rules, install packages and much more.

-To keep things simple and familiar, we will stick to just using the [User-Data script format](https://cloudinit.readthedocs.io/en/latest/index.html), which allows us to run arbitrary shell scripts.
+To keep things simple and familiar, we only utilize [User-Data script format](https://cloudinit.readthedocs.io/en/latest/index.html), which allows Cloud Init to run arbitrary shell scripts during the VM initialization.
-Sticking to shell script format allows us to run and test locally if needed without knowing anything else about Cloud Init.
+Sticking to the shell script format allows us to run and test locally if needed without knowing anything else about Cloud Init.

 I use the following script, adapted from both DigitalOcean's [Recommended Droplet Setup](https://docs.digitalocean.com/tutorials/recommended-droplet-setup/) guide, and a community [Ansible Secure SSH collection](https://github.com/vitalk/ansible-secure-ssh):